Undergraduate Programs in Statistical Science

 B.S.
 IN STATISTICAL SCIENCE

 The Bachelor of Science in Statistical Science prepares students for careers in data analysis.
 The degree also prepares students for advanced studies in statistical science, such as graduate work in the field or in a related discipline.
 Because of its interdisciplinary nature and the degree to which data analysis is important to nearly all academic fields of study, Statistical Science is an exciting and valuable double major.
-A 4+1 Option provides the opportunity for students with a B.S. in Statistical Science from SMU to obtain the Master of Science in Applied Statistics and Data Analytics (MASDA) degree by completing one year of graduate study beyond the B.S.

 MINOR IN STATISTICAL SCIENCE

 A minor in statistical science is a valuable complement to majors in the natural or social sciences, engineering, or business.
 Students planning careers that involve the collection, processing, description, and/or the analysis of quantitative information will enhance their career opportunities with a minor in statistical science.
-A minor in statistical science requires at least 15 semester hours, including the specified hours in each of the following three categories.